abouelelas/readme-generator/README.md

 # README Generator

 ## Description
-  This is a simple generator for a readme file.
+This is a simple readme file generator application created with node.

 ## GitHub Name
 Abouelelas

 ## Installation
-  mpm install, yarn install and packages
+npm init, yarn install,and runs in terminal

 ## Instructions
-  User will run application in terminal and answer specific questions to generate the readme file
+It will run in terminal after packages are installed

 ## Issues
 none

 ## Contributers
 none

 # README Generator